 It’s especially important for nutraceutical businesses to keep their merchant accounts in good standing by keeping a consistently high sales volume and disputing chargebacks with solid documentation.
 Note that some payment processors may not approve you if you sell pharmaceuticals on its banned list or offer “free plus shipping and handling” deals.
 Some may require minimum monthly processing to get approved.

-Getting approved for a high-risk nutraceutical merchant account isn’t easy, but Limitless Payment Solutions has relationships with dozens of payment processors who work with high-risk industries.
-We can help you find the payment solutions you need to grow your business.
+Getting approved for a high risk merchant account isn’t easy, but Limitless Payment Solutions has relationships with dozens of payment processors who work with high-risk industries.
+We can help you find the high risk merchant account you need to grow your business.